hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 ## A basic Notes app

 For this guide, will be creating the backend for a notes app with two users.
-Each user will have a note with an unique id, title, body and details about when it was created or updated.
+Each user will have a note with a unique id, title, body and details about when it was created or updated.

 <img width="1440" alt="Screenshot 2022-09-04 at 10 57 24 PM" src="https://user-images.githubusercontent.com/32492961/188325902-853817c4-8bba-45d7-a6ca-0164a75eb289.png">